bougui505/blog/_posts/2016-05-20-linux_redirection:_read_from_and_write_to_the_same_file._use_a_sponge..markdown

 package) because the moreutils package comes with its own `parallel` command.
 However, the `parallel` command provided by the moreutils package is much less powerful than the GNU parallel.
-If you want to keep the GNU `parallel` command and use the `sponge` command to, you can install `sponge` locally in `$HOME/bin` for example.
+If you want to keep the GNU `parallel` command and use the `sponge` command too, you can install `sponge` locally in `$HOME/bin` for example.
 To do so:

     git clone git://git.joeyh.name/moreutils